Biden abruptly accelerates his involvement in agenda talks

 Another source of pressure is the Virginia governor’s race, where many political operatives believe Democrat Terry McAuliffe’s chances hinge on the party’s accomplishments in Washington — and where a loss could spell trouble for Democrats in the 2022 midterm elections.

 “I feel like Terry will win in the end.
 But with that said, if he doesn’t, not only is the canary dead in the coal mine, the canary is obliterated in the coal mine,” said John Morgan, a Florida trial lawyer and top donor to Biden and McAuliffe.
 “If he loses, it’s not about Terry.
-If he if he loses, it’s about the national Democratic Party and their dysfunction.”
+If he loses, it’s about the national Democratic Party and their dysfunction.”

 More broadly, congressional leaders have been eager to finalize their negotiations as the year nears its end and lawmakers are expected to shift into campaign mode next year ahead of the midterm elections.

 The president is also facing calls from other Democrats to sell his agenda more forcefully.
 “There’s no one in the country that has the bully pulpit the president has,” said Pocan.
-“He needs to get out there and talk about this as much as possible because I do think a lot of people don’t know what’s all in here.”
+“He needs to get out there and talk about this as much as possible, because I do think a lot of people don’t know what’s all in here.”

 Pocan said that he pressed Biden by using a Halloween analogy, telling the president that his agenda is popular.
 “I think the exact way I described it is, he’s the house on the block that gives away the full-size Hershey bars.
 He’s not the house with black licorice and circus peanuts, right?”
 Pocan said.

-Pocan said that Biden responded, “That’s right — we always knew the house that had the full-size candy bar.”
+Pocan said his point registered with Biden, who responded, “That’s right — we always knew the house that had the full-size candy bar.”

 Biden has ramped up his travel plans, holding a CNN town hall in Baltimore on Thursday and traveling to New Jersey next week to sell his plans.